elituan/elituan/README.md

 <h1 align="center">Hi , I'm Tuan Nguyen (Eli)</h1>

 Welcome to my GitHub profile!
 I am a Ph.D. candidate in Computer Science at the University of Tennessee at Chattanooga, specializing in computer vision.
-My research focuses on innovative solutions for transportation systems, including object detection, multi-camera vehicle tracking, trajectory prediction.
+My research focuses on vehicle tracking, federated learning, sensor fusion and trajectory prediction.

 ## About Me